 Journaling keeps your brain in the state of activeness.
 Not only does it increase comprehension, but it also increases memory capacity, which may reflect improved intellectual processing.

-When journaling, we get exposed in the search for new words and meaning of various words, phrases, and sentences – a constant practice of journaling leads to rapid increase in knowledge and thereby boosts our IQ.
+Journaling helps us search for new words and meaning of various words, phrases, and sentences.
+A constant practice of journaling leads to rapid increase in knowledge and thereby boosts our IQ.

 Writing is also a learning process if done effectively and has a progressive correlation with intelligence.